Azaxis/learning-opentok-ios/README.md

    This toggles the camera used (between front and back) for the published stream.

+In the archiving branch of this git repository, the following functionality is enabled:

+1. Tap the *Start recording* button.

+   This starts recording the audio video streams on the OpenTok Media Server.

+2. Click the *Stop recording* button to stop the recording.

+3. Click the *View recording* button to view the recording in the web browser.

+In the signaling branch of this git repository, the following functionality is enabled:

-8. Click in the text chat input field (labeled "Enter text chat message here"), enter a text chat message and tap the Return button.
+* Click in the text chat input field (labeled "Enter text chat message here"), enter a text chat message and tap the Return button.

    The text chat message is sent to the web client.
 You can also send a chat message from the web client to the iOS client.

-9. Tap the *Start recording* button.

-   This starts recording the audio video streams on the OpenTok Media Server.

-10. Click the *Stop recording* button to stop the recording.

-11. Click the *View recording* button to view the recording in the web browser.

-Read the following section to learn how to use the OpenTok iOS SDK to accomplish these tasks.
+Read the following sections to learn how to use the OpenTok iOS SDK to accomplish these tasks.

 Connecting to the session
 -------------------------